Jeffrey Weeks (sociologist): Gay Liberation

-The beginning of the Gay Liberation Front in London in October, 1970, proved to be a transformative moment in his life.
-Through his involvement he came out publicly as gay, encountered new radical ideologies and beliefs, got involved in social activism and met new life long friends and his first long term partner, Angus Suttie, later an innovative potter.
-With Angus he was a founder member of the Gay Left journal which became a focus for debate about gay liberation and the left, and provided an opportunity for Weeks to begin writing about the history and sociology of gay politics and wider sexualities.
-Through early books, including Socialism and the New Life (with Sheila Rowbotham); Coming Out (1977), a study of the history of homosexual politics in Britain; Sex, Politics and Society (1981); Sexuality and Its Discontents; (1985), and Sexuality (1986), he developed an influential critique of essentialist theories of sexuality and gender (that is approaches which relied on deterministic biological and psychological explanations for sexual behaviour).
+The beginning of the Gay Liberation Front in London in October 1970, proved to be a transformative moment in his life.
+Through his involvement, he came out publicly as gay, encountered new radical ideologies and beliefs, got involved in social activism, and met new lifelong friends and his first long-term partner, Angus Suttie, later an innovative potter.
+With Angus, he was a founder member of the Gay Left journal which became a focus for debate about gay liberation and the left, and provided an opportunity for Weeks to begin writing about the history and sociology of gay politics and wider sexualities.
+Through early books, including Socialism and the New Life (with Sheila Rowbotham); Coming Out (1977), a study of the history of homosexual politics in Britain; Sex, Politics and Society (1981); Sexuality and Its Discontents (1985), and Sexuality (1986), he developed an influential critique of essentialist theories of sexuality and gender (that is approaches which relied on deterministic biological and psychological explanations for sexual behaviour).
 He emphasised instead the social and historical factors which shape sexual values and identities and gendered assumptions, an approach that became known as social constructionism - though Weeks rarely used that term himself, regarding it as too mechanistic and narrow.

 Academic career

 Weeks’ research and writings on sexuality made it difficult at first for him to obtain a permanent academic post.
-He taught and researched at a number of universities, including London School of Economics, Essex, Kent (from where he gained his PhD in 1983), Southampton, and West of England, where he first became a full professor, finally moving to London South Bank University (LSBU) in 1994 as professor of sociology.
+He taught and researched at a number of universities, including London School of Economics, University of Essex, University of Southampton, and University of the West of England, Bristol, where he first became a full professor, finally moving to London South Bank University (LSBU) in 1994 as professor of sociology.
 He was the executive dean of arts and human sciences at LSBU (2003–2008).
 He was also the director of the Social Policy and Urban Regeneration Research Institute (SPUR) in 2005–2009, and university director of research.
 He subsequently became emeritus professor of sociology at LSBU.
 He has been on the editorial board of several journals, including History Workshop Journal, the Journal of the History of Sexuality, the Journal of Homosexuality, the Sociological Review and Victorian Studies; and has delivered lectures and seminars in a wide range of conferences and universities in Europe, Australia, Latin America and North America.
 His articles and books have been translated into a number of languages, including French, Spanish, Catalan, Serbian, German, Chinese and Japanese.